The New York Altar Guild

 A Philanthropic Organization Serving the Needs of Churches and Institutions throughout the Anglican Communion by providing Vestments and Altar Furnishings

-The New York Altar Guild is dedicated to providing for the altar needs of the Cathedral, parishes, chapels, missions, and related institutions throughout the Diocese of New York, nationally and internationally, contributing to the support of ecclesiastical services of the wider Episcopal Church.
-Our objective is to assure that all persons can worship in dignity and beauty.
+The New York Altar Guild is has been dedicated for over 100 years to providing for the altar needs of the Cathedral, parishes, chapels, missions and related institutions in the Diocese of New York, and the wider Anglican Communion beyond.
+Our objective is to meet the needs of churches so that all persons can worship in dignity and beauty.

 The New York Altar Guild